Skip to main content

 • improvement of educational organisations

-At the beginning of the course, we'll ask you to complete a formative written task.
+At the beginning of the course, we'll ask you to complete a formative reflective professional development statement.
 This is to tailor the teaching and reading list to your development needs.
-This personalised approach has been identified by previous students and external examiners as a particular strength of the course.
+Previous students and external examiners have identified this personalised approach as a particular strength of the course.

 Our Educational Leadership PGCCert course tutors are active scholars.
-They have had or hold leadership roles within the education sector.
+They have had or currently hold leadership roles within various educational settings.
 They all teach and supervise across a range of courses.
-This provides them with a wide knowledge base and a genuine concern for the challenges of educational contexts.
+This provides them with a broad knowledge base and a genuine understanding of the challenges of educational contexts.

-The course draws on the expertise developed in the:
+The course draws on the expertise developed in the School of Education, Communication and Language Sciences, and in particular in the:

 • Early Career Framework (ECF)